MoskitoHero/barley/README.md

 [![Gem Version](https://badge.fury.io/rb/barley.svg)](https://badge.fury.io/rb/barley)
 ![Static Badge](https://img.shields.io/badge/Cereal%20-%20100%25%20-%20darklime)

-Barley is a dead simple, fast, and efficient ActiveModel serializer.
+Barley is a simple, fast, and efficient ActiveModel serializer.

 Cerealize your ActiveModel objects into flat hashes with a dead simple, yet versatile DSL, and caching and type-checking baked in.
 Our daily bread is to make your API faster.